nathanbuchar/atom-peacocks-in-space-syntax/README.md

-# Peacocks in Space theme
+# Peacocks In Space syntax theme

 A port of [Dayle Rees'](http://sublime.daylerees.com/) Peacocks In Space theme for Sublime.